-Local roadways are crumbling faster than cities and counties can keep up without adequate sources of funding to support the backlog of maintenance needs.
-The local streets and roads in the Central Coast are deteriorating, with an extremely low PCI: San Benito County (46), Monterey County (50) and Santa Cruz County (50).
+Local roadways in the Central Coast region have crumbled faster than cities and counties can keep up without adequate sources of funding to support the backlog of maintenance needs.
+The local streets and roads in the Central Coast have deteriorated, with an extremely low PCI: San Benito County (46), Monterey County (50) and Santa Cruz County (50).
 San Luis Obispo and Santa Barbara Counties also have a low PCI rating of 63.
-Best management practices call for a PCI of at least in the 80s.
+Best management practices call for a PCI of at least in the 70s.